doyougnu/hs-opt-handbook.github.io/src/Case_Studies/cardano-regression.rst

 ---------------------------------------------------------------------------

 The regression is directly observable from the Core summary output that GHC produces at the top of each Core file.
-Here is the Core summary on |new|:
+Here is the Core summary on |new| for ``Cardano.Ledger.Address`` :

 .. code-block:: haskell